 Fraud Considerations with Remote Workers

-Taking the extra time and effort needed to conduct complete and precise work will pay off in the long run.
-It’s invaluable to develop a formal, written ethics policy establishing your stance on fraud and detailing what is expected from each employee and how fraudulent activity will be punished.
+Taking the time and effort to conduct complete and precise work pays off in the long run.
+Develop a formal, written ethics policy that establishes your stance on fraud.
+Detail what is expected from each employee, and document how fraudulent activity will be punished.

-It’s also critical you look for areas where fraud could arise in your organization and ensure you have proper segregation of duties.
+It’s also critical to proactively identify areas where fraud could arise in your organization and ensure you have proper segregation of duties to avoid risk.